pnp/blog/content/post/office-add-ins-community-call-june-2021.md

 ## Call Summary:

-This month\'s community call features presentations - Excel v1.13 API updates (highlights 2 new APIs  **insertWorksheetFromBase64** and **onFormulaChanged** event), Outlook Add-ins - Build 2021 recap (GA for **Event- Driven Add-in with onCompose Event** and for **Mailbox 1.10 for
+This month's community call features presentations - Excel v1.13 API updates (highlights 2 new APIs  **insertWorksheetFromBase64** and **onFormulaChanged** event), Outlook Add-ins - Build 2021 recap (GA for **Event- Driven Add-in with onCompose Event** and for **Mailbox 1.10 for